 Texas, Tennessee & Arkansas Collection Attorneys

 Collection lawyers can assist you in a number of ways if you are trying to secure an unpaid debt.
 In addition to significantly reducing stress, a collection attorney can help you file a claim with the court, determine whether or not your claim is dischargeable, and monitor the progress of your case.
 If you are in need of legal representation for a collection dispute, our attorneys at Hosto Buchan can assist you.
-For the past 20 years, our team of highly qualified collection attorneys in Texas, Tennessee and Arkansas have been protecting the rights and interests of creditors.
+For the past 20 years, our team of highly qualified collection attorneys in Arkansas, Tennessee, Texas, Indiana, and Kentucky have been protecting the rights and interests of creditors.

 The time prior to a judgment in a collections case can be nerve-wracking.
 However, seasoned collection attorneys can take preemptive measures to protect the assets of the debtor up until the lawsuit is finalized.

 - Attachment: The sheriff seizes the non-exempt property of a creditor until the judgment of a trial.